kenakofer/hymnsinger/docs/vscode.md

 You will need:
 1. Install Lilypond 2.20.0: http://lilypond.org/download.html>
+    - On windows, you need to change your PATH as described on the download page.
+For example, add this to your system path: `C:\Program Files (x86)\LilyPond\usr\bin`.
+This allows VSCode to find where `lilypond` is at.
 1. Install Visual Studio Code: <https://code.visualstudio.com/download>
 1. Clone our website for all the song examples: `git clone https://github.com/kenanbit/hymn-singer.git`